Marketing

 The holiday season is finally here!
 And even though we warned you to plan ahead in June, you might be finding it quite challenging to keep your users engaged during the summer.

-However, this summer comes packed with great sports events, including the Tour de France, the FIFA Women's World Cup, and the Wimbledon final.
+However, this summer comes packed with great sports events, including the UEFA Euro 2024, the Wimbledon final and of course, the Summer Olympic Games.

 Other special dates in July include the Fourth of July (obviously!) and Emoji Day!